Open to All

 is nationwide public engagement campaign to build understanding and discussion about the importance of protecting people from discrimination—and the bedrock principle that when businesses open their doors to the public, they should be Open to All.

-Originally, the Movement Advancement Project launched the campaign launched to focus attention on the Masterpiece Cakeshop vs. Colorado Civil Rights Commission
+Originally, the Movement Advancement Project launched the campaign to focus attention on the Masterpiece Cakeshop vs. Colorado Civil Rights Commission

 case before the U.S. Supreme Court.
 While the Supreme Court’s decision in that case affirmed the importance of nondiscrimination laws, it did not end the discrimination that so many Americans still face every day based on race, ethnicity, national origin, sex, sexual orientation, gender identity and expression, religion and/or disability.